ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 repository = "local"
 ```

 This will resolve the specified dependency from the local repository.
-For more information on how dependency resolution with the local repository works, see [Manage Dependencies] (learn/manage-dependencies/#use-dependencies-from-the-local-repository).
+For more information on how dependency resolution with the local repository works, see [Manage Dependencies](/learn/manage-dependencies/#use-dependencies-from-the-local-repository).

 #### Specify the minimum version for a dependency